 From College Corner (the V-shaped intersection of Jamestown and Richmond Roads) and turn right on the first street, Landrum Drive.
 McGlothlin-Street Hall is on the right, behind Landrum and Chandler dormitories and is the southwesternmost building that faces the Sunken Garden.

-Visitors are encouraged to obtain a Visitor Parking Pass, available for a fee from Parking Services at 201 Ukrop Way or from the circulation desk at Swem Library.
+Visitors are encouraged to obtain a Visitor Parking Pass, available for a fee from Parking Services at 201 Ukrop Way.
 With a Visitor Parking Pass, you can park in any campus space designated for visitors, faculty/staff, or students (unless restricted "at all times"); and, if appropriate, at any space reserved for the disabled.